-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, an art and design block and most recently a new sports hall.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, a new art and design block, a new sports hall, a new Science Lab, and most recently a fully equipped theatre.

-A key requirement of this role is the willingness to teach Chemistry up to A level standard.
-The demand for A level Chemistry at KEGS is very substantial and likely to grow, and any successful candidate will certainly be given sixth form teaching.
-An interest in other areas would be welcome but is not necessary at all.
-In addition, we would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status during their first year at KEGS, with the costs of the training fully met by KEGS.
-Equally, a recruitment incentive could be available for a suitable candidate.
+A key requirement of this role is the willingness to teach Biology up to A level standard.
+The demand for A level Biology at KEGS is substantial, and any successful candidate will certainly be given sixth form teaching.
+We would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status, with the costs of the training fully met by KEGS.
+Also, although we are seeking a full time member of staff, we would consider applications from anyone looking for a part time position.

 To apply, you need to complete the recruitment application form, including a personal statement explaining how your experience to date fits the person specification and the job description, including specific examples of relevant experience.
 Please note that due to our stringent safeguarding regulations, applications for any role within KEGS can only be considered if submitted using the formal recruitment application form which is available via our website at www.kegs.org.uk under About/Staff Vacancies, or by emailing recruitment@kegs.org.uk